Sajid-Bit/Feature_Engineering/README.md

 <br/>
 Feature selection algorithms can be divided into 1 of 3 categories: <br/>
 > Filter methods <br/>
+Filter methods comprise basic data preprocessing steps to remove constant and duplicated features and statistical tests to assert feature importance.
 > Wrapper methods <br/>

 > Embedded methods <br/>